Life does not always turn out the way that we imagine. Here is my journey to finding hope in the unexpected.

 Total surrender to God is easy to talk about in philosophical terms.
 It's easy to sing and even preach about; but when shadows and monsters are revealed, when life doesn’t turn out the way that we hope for, it is much harder to do.
 Maybe this is why Jesus describes it as picking up a cross and Paul says it involves crucifying ourselves.
 The hopeful side of all this is that Jesus also says His burden is light.
 Once we go through the initial pain of surrendering and dying, the life we gain is filled with joy and hope.
 This deep, inner joy is stronger than our circumstances and this hope is tougher than the disappointments life brings us.

 Right in the middle of my journey toward hope and surrender, God did something miraculous and unexpected.
 He brought us a perfect and beautiful baby girl that we adopted.
 I would never have imagined such a perfect chapter in our story.

-This Fall (2021), my husband and I will celebrate 23 years of marriage.
-Our little girl is now 10 years old and we stopped “trying” to get pregnant years ago.
-In fact, after turning 40 a few years ago, I realized that for the first time, I wasn’t really sure that I wanted to get pregnant anymore.
+After turning 40 some years ago, I realized that for the first time, I wasn’t really sure that I wanted to get pregnant anymore.
 I’m older, it would be harder.
 I felt like I could move on.
 Giving birth to a child would always be a tender and painful subject for me, but I knew, that with God’s help, I could be a woman of faith and grace, and I set my face toward the future.